OrqueIO/Orqueio-bpm-examples/spring-boot-starter/example-twitter/README.md

 # Tweet directly from the Tasklist - Spring Boot packaged

 This example demonstrates how you can use a BPMN process and the Tweeter API to build a simple Twitter client.
-It uses `camunda-bpm-spring-boot-starter-webapp` and thus embed Tomcat as a web container.
+It uses `orqueio-bpm-spring-boot-starter-webapp` and thus embed Tomcat as a web container.

 The example contains:
-- a process application with one process deployed on the Camunda engine
+- a process application with one process deployed on the Orqueio engine
 - custom forms to create and review the Tweet
 - creates on startup an admin user "demo" (password: demo)